UP940148/peer-review-system/docs/fileStructure.md

      └──── *.js
 ```

-- `www/` is the main directory that encapsulates all the files being served to the client.

 - `css/` Will hold all Stylesheets that will be used in the system

 - `html/` Will hold all HTML files for displaying pages